microsoft/semantic-kernel/FEATURE_PARITY.md

 Finally, we are missing a lot of examples.
 It'd be great to have Python notebooks that show off many of the features, many of the core skills, etc.

+## Design Choices

+We want the overall design of the kernel to be as similar as possible to C#.
+We also want to minimize the number of external dependencies to make the Kernel as lightweight as possible.

+Right now, compared to C# there are two key differences:

+1. Use `numpy` to store embeddings and do things like vector/matrix ops
+2. Use `openai` to interface with (Azure) OpenAI

+There's also a lot of more subtle differences that come with moving to Python, things like static properties, no method overloading, no extension methods, etc.